 Scottish Cuisine

-French cooking has long been an essential part of Scottish cuisine due to the country's historical alliances with France.
+French cooking has long been an essential part of Scottish cuisine due to the country’s historical alliances with France.
 Scotland is also renowned for seafood, Angus beef and lamb.
-Poached salmon caught fresh nearby and aged venison from the deer-studded Highlands are particular favourites.
+Poached salmon caught fresh nearby, and aged venison from the deer-studded Highlands are particular favourites.

-Vegetarian and vegan food is widely available, particularly in the cities, so eating out will not be too much of a challenge.
+challenge.
 You’ll find that many restaurants label their veggie and vegan dishes on the menu and, if not, the staff will be happy to offer advice.

 Great Value Eating

 If you are travelling on a budget, ask to see the pre-theatre menu if you are dining in the early evening.
-These menus usually comprise of house-specials and offer excellent value.
-Don’t worry; you don’t need to go to the theatre afterwards unless you want too!
-Online, you can find fantastic deals at websites like Itison, where restaurants will offer enhancements like free drinks or desserts if you book to eat at quieter times.
+These menus usually comprise house specials and offer excellent value.
+Don’t worry; you don’t need to go to the theatre afterwards unless you want to!

 Sharpen your Culinary Skills

-If you’d like to hone your culinary skills, then why not include a lesson at one of Scotland’s cooking schools in your travel plans?
-One-day or weekend immersion classes are availablecovering specific menus such as seafood or general Scottish cuisine.
-The best part is that after time slaving over a hot stove, you can relax and enjoy tasting your dishes in the company ofyour fellow pupils.
+One-day or weekend immersion classes are available covering specific menus, such as seafood or general Scottish cuisine.
+The best part is that after time slaving over a hot stove, you can relax and enjoy tasting your dishes in the company of your fellow pupils.

 Haggis